• About

 Share on FacebookShare on Twitter

-In a move that is likely to jolt the global economy and test diplomatic alliances, President Donald Trump has announced a sweeping tariff plan that will impose new levies on virtually every country trading with the United States.
-The policy, which takes effect on August 7, introduces a two-tiered system of trade penalties that marks one of the most aggressive shifts in U.S. trade policy in nearly a century.
+In a dramatic escalation of U.S. trade policy, President Donald Trump has unveiled a sweeping tariff plan that will affect nearly every country trading with the United States.
+The policy, which takes effect on August 7, introduces a two-tiered system of levies on imported goods, marking one of the most comprehensive shifts in American trade doctrine in generations.

 Tags: American manufacturingbilateral dealsBrazil tradeeconomic policyexport disruptionglobal economyglobal tradeimport tariffsinternational tradePacific Northwest economySeattle exportstariff impacttrade agreementstrade deficittrade warsTrump AdministrationTrump tariffsU.S. economyU.S. trade policyuniversal tariff